F-Stack/f-stack/dpdk/doc/guides/prog_guide/traffic_management.rst

 Congestion management is used to control the admission of packets into a packet queue or group of packet queues on congestion.
-The congestion management algorithms that are supported are: Tail Drop, Head Drop and Weighted Random Early Detection (WRED).
+The congestion management algorithms that are supported are: Tail Drop, Head Drop and Weighted Random Early Detection (WRED), Proportional Integral Controller Enhanced (PIE).
 They are made available for every leaf node in the hierarchy, subject to the specific implementation supporting them.
 On request of writing a new packet into the current queue while the queue is full, the Tail Drop algorithm drops the new packet while leaving the queue unmodified, as opposed to the Head Drop* algorithm, which drops the packet